`

 e.
 Depression and discouragement, which is discussed below.

 f.
 Excessive levels of human chorionic gonadotropin or HCG.
 This is a hormone secreted by cancer cells, which most older people have to some degree or other.
-This hormone suppresses the apetite and is part of the cancer syndrome.
+This hormone suppresses the appetite and is part of the cancer syndrome.

 2. Inability to properly chew food.
 This may be due to dental problems such as missing, loose or false teeth.